kim-nguyenkhn/checklite/README.md

 npm start
 ```

-## Using Electron-Packager to Cut Releases
+## Using Electron-Packager to Test Releases

 Run this in the root directory: